 Camping for beginners is not only a great way to get outdoors and bond with family members, but it’s also a fantastic way to take a budget-friendly family vacation to some of the top destinations around the world.
 We’ve invited Susan Strayer, our colleague and friend from MountainMomandTots.com and camping for beginners guru at Outdoor Mom Academy, to help get you geared up for a memorable camping trip. – Jennifer Fontaine, Managing Editor

 by Susan Strayer – With more than 1 million new households starting to camp each year since 2014, family camping, and family backcountry camping is becoming one of the most popular outdoor recreational activities in North America.
 It’s growing popularity may be attributed to its awesome money-saving benefits, but more people are getting hooked on camping because they enjoy the benefits of spending time in nature and connecting with loved ones.

 How Much Does Cheap Family Camping Cost?

 How much does camping cost?
 Well, the answer to this question is as varied as there are camping methods.
-For the purposes of this guide, we will steer clear of mentioning RV, vans, and campers, and just stick to tent/car camping.
+For the purposes of this guide, we will steer clear of mentioning RV, vans, and campers, and just stick to family car camping tips and tricks.

 It costs around $12 to $25 to spend a night at an inexpensive campground, which is way less than the cost of a hotel room these days.
 The more popular campsites can cost upwards of $60, depending on the amenities you desire.
 Of course, the equipment startup costs are high, but once you’re geared up, prices drop dramatically for future family camping trips.